0phoff/DotFiles/INSTALLATION.md

-# Installation Todo
+# DOTFILES INSTALLATION
-This is a list of things todo when installing these dotfiles.
+This is a list of things todo when installing dotfiles.

 ## Packages
 These packages are needed to fully use the dotfiles.